Rigidity of non-renormalizable Newton maps: Abstract

 \section{Abstract}

 Non-renormalizable Newton maps are rigid.
-More precisely, we prove that their Julia set carries no invariant line fields and that the topological conjugacy is equivalent to quasi-conformal conjugacy in this case.
+More precisely, we prove that their Julia sets carry no invariant line fields and that a topological conjugacy between them is equivalent to a quasiconformal conjugacy.